-Personal Tax Editor Marketing and Education - Paper Publishing Australian Taxation Office PO Box 900 CIVIC SQUARE ACT 2608
+Tax Time Editor Personal Tax Marketing and Education - Paper Publishing Australian Taxation Office PO Box 900 CIVIC SQUARE ACT 2608

-As this is a publications area only, any tax matters will be passed on to a technical area; alternatively you can phone our Business Infoline on 13 28 66 for help.
+Your comments on publications will be addressed by the tax time editor.
+Your feedback on tax matters will be passed on to a specialist technical area.
+You can also phone our Business Infoline on 13 28 66 for help.

-Consolidated groups losses schedule instructions 2005
+Consolidated groups losses schedule instructions 2006